Corporate Governance

 5%

-Various support and enlightenment activities on childcare
+Diverse support and awareness-raising activities for childcare

 5%

-Target set by the SBU
+Target values set by each SBU

 Improvement of employee engagement